Anand0047/movieland/README.md

 - 🔎 Real-time movie search functionality
 - 🖼️ Movie posters, titles, and release year display
 - 📱 Fully responsive layout (works on mobile and desktop)
-- ⚡ Built using only vanilla JS, CSS, and HTML
+- ⚡ Built using only React.js
 - 🌐 Uses the OMDb API for movie data

 ---